dayitv89/node-async-test-cases-permission-manager/README.md

 # node-async-test-cases
-TDD with mocha and chai on node.js for async tasks
+My first TDD with mocha and chai on node.js for async tasks

+1. install dependencies `$ npm i`
+2. test the code `$npm test`